thephm/signal_md/docs/guide.md

 The `source-folder` setting controls where the input `signalmd` JSON files are.

+### Messages file

+This is the name of the file containing the JSON output from `signald` and found in the `source-folder`

+### Attachments sub-folder

+The `attachments-subfolder` is under the `source-folder` where `signald` put the attachments.

 ### Archive folder

 The `archive-folder` is where a copy of the original messages file is placed so the messages don't get processed again

 ### Output folder

-The `output-folder` setting controls where the generated Markdown file(s) are placed.
+The `output-folder` setting controls where the generated Markdown file(s) for **individual** conversations are placed.
 If this field is not in the settings file, default will be `output` where the script is run.

+### Groups folder

+The `groups-folder` setting controls where the generated Markdown file(s) for **group** conversations are placed.
+If this field is not in the settings file, default will be `output\groups` where the script is run.

 ### Media SubFolder